10 tips for CompTIA Security+ exam success [updated 2022]

-The Security+ exam is used to assess candidates’ knowledge on basic security concepts and best practices.
-This is considered an entry-level exam, but is not an easy test to pass.
-Follow these nine tips for Security+ certification exam success.
+The Security+ exam is used to assess candidates’ knowledge of basic security concepts and best practices.
+This is considered an entry-level exam but is not an easy test to pass.
+Follow these ten tips for Security+ certification exam success.

 Create a list of the domains and individual items to review within each domain.
 For example, under network security, list a few bullets for firewalls, IDSs, routers, etc. Then gather study materials that best fit your study needs.
 If you have an area that you are weak in, study that first.